Published on July 2, 2020

 It’s important to realize that usability and human factors activities are not a one-time event.
 Once you are in-market, you will have more real-world data that you can look at to help improve the product.
 This is important if you are going to continue to improve the product and submit regulatory filings in the future.
 Remember that the FDA is increasingly emphasizing real-world data, and has reorganized their entire operations towards a total product lifecycle approach to regulating medical devices – pre-market and post-market collaborating.

-Next week, in our fourth and final blog, we’ll discuss more tips for how you can incorporate the strategies we’ve discussed into your organization.
+In our next (fourth) blog, we’ll discuss more tips for how you can incorporate the strategies we’ve discussed into your organization.
 Look forward to some interviews with colleagues within our networks as we talk through some of the change management strategies that have worked to implement frequent releases for SaMD and connected medical devices.

 About This Blog Series